TinoGehlert/md_plot/docs/application/example_application.md

 # Example Applications

 - Distribution Analysis of Flow Cytometry Big Data for the Detection of Lymphoma
-- High-Dimensional Accounting Information for the Explanation of Clusters
+- Investigation of High-Dimensional Accounting Information with the Goal to Explain Clusters

 ## Content of Flow Cytometry Data